utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ### Fix the dates

-After you import the data, look through all the columns, paying special attention to the "datatype" that listed under the column name.
+After you import the data, look through all the columns, paying special attention to the "datatype" listed under the column name.
 Are numbers listed at numbers or text?
 Are dates listed as such?
 Are there `null` values that should be present?
 You'll often have to correct such things.

 In our case the `WeekID` is not listed as a date and we'll need to fix that.
 There are some `null` values in the `Previous week position` but that is OK because it is the first week on the chart for some songs.